 Below is a list of the ten steps to growing kohlrabi microgreens.
-For a more detailed explanation of the process, and to see a video of each step, take a look at Growing Microgreens for the First Time.
+For a more detailed explanation of the process and to see a video of each step, look at Growing Microgreens for the First Time.

-We'll be growing kohlrabi microgreens using the Home Microgreen Kit.
-If you don't have the kit, the photos will show you what supplies you'll need.
+We’ll be growing kohlrabi microgreens using the Home Microgreen Kit.
+If you don’t have the kit, the photos will show you what supplies you need.
 You can click images to expand their size.

 Add a premium potting mix to the planting tray.

-A planting tray needs small holes in the bottom so water can be drawn up from below.
+A planting tray needs small holes in the bottom to draw water up from below.
 Bottom watering is much better for the microgreens than watering from the top.

 The soil should be firmly compacted and level just below the top of the tray.
 We prefer to use soil instead of a mat.
 Read this article on why I believe soil is a better growing medium.